Wager Mutiny: Spithead to Staten Island

-The squadron took forty days to reach Funchal where they replenished supplies of water, wood and food before making the Atlantic crossing to Santa Catarina.
-Two weeks into this leg of the journey, the store ship Industry signaled to Anson that it required to speak to him.
-The captain of Industry told the commodore that his contract had been fulfilled and Industry needed to turn back for England.
+The squadron took forty days to reach Funchal, where they replenished supplies of water, wood, and food before making the Atlantic crossing to Santa Catarina.
+Two weeks into this leg of the journey, the store ship Industry signaled to Anson.
+The captain of Industry informed Anson that her contract had been fulfilled and the ship would return to England immediately.
 Her stores were distributed among the remaining ships, with a large quantity of rum sent aboard Wager.
-Her cargo now consisted of rum, siege guns to attack fortified Spanish holdings and trading goods for use with coastal inhabitants, to be traded for supplies for the squadron and used to subvert Spanish rule.

 Many men in the squadron died of scurvy due to lack of fresh citrus fruits or meats.
 The high contingent of invalids, coupled with disease among the crew, meant that Anson's squadron was in poor condition for the arduous rounding of Cape Horn.

-Anson moved Captain Dandy Kidd from Wager to Pearl and Captain Murray to Wager.
+Anson used his authority to have Captain Dandy Kidd transferred from Wager to Pearl and Captain Murray to Wager.
 Kidd died of sickness after the squadron left Santa Catarina and before they reached the straits of Staten Island.
 He allegedly made a deathbed prediction of success and riches for some, but death and devastating hardship for the crew of Wager.

-Anson now moved Captain Murray from Wager to Pearl.
-He then moved Lieutenant David Cheap from the small sloop Tryal and promoted him to captain of Wager.
-This marked the first time Cheap had been put in command of a large vessel, which was crewed by sick and dispirited men.
-He compounded these handicaps by denigrating the technical abilities of many of the officers, and being easily moved to fits of rage.
+Murray was relieved of command and sent back to the Pearl.
+Anson then moved Lieutenant David Cheap from the small sloop Tryal and named him acting captain of Wager.
+Cheap had no experience commanding a large vessel.
 Cheap was, however, a capable seaman and navigator, a big and imposing man, and a loyal and determined officer.
-Anson impressed on Cheap the importance of Wager and her role in the mission, as the squadron would draw on her store of small arms and ammunition to attack shore bases along the coast of present-day Chile.
+Anson impressed on Cheap the importance of Wager and her role in the mission, as the squadron would draw on her store of small arms and ammunition to attack shore bases along the coast of present-day Chile, along with the heavy siege guns carried in the ship's hold.